annasereno/js-loops-arrays-objects-practice/README.md

 console.log(sumOfStringLengths(["the", "big", "pizza"])); // outputs 11
 ```

 3. Write a function named `findTheFirstNumber` that accepts an array of any types and returns the index of the first element in the array that is a number.
-Use your `isNumber` function from above (problem #1).
+Use your `isNumber` function from problem 1.
 Return -1 if no number is in the array.

 ```js
 console.log(findTheFirstNumber(["the", "big", 3, "pizza"])); // outputs 2